Read some of the great experiences some of our pets and their new owners have had!

-The ISPCA’s two rescue and rehabilitation centre’s were developed in order to support the ISPCA Inspectorate and member societies with the rescue, rehabilitation and responsible re-homing of cruelly treated and neglected animals.
+The ISPCA’s three animal rescue and rehabilitation Centres support the ISPCA Inspectorate and our affiliated members with the rescue, rehabilitation and responsible re-homing of cruelly treated, neglected and abused animals.

-The ISPCA National Animal Centre, Derryglogher Lodge, based in Keenagh, Co Longford opened in 2002 and is accessible to our Inspectors from across Ireland.
-The centre is designed to provide veterinary care and rehabilitation to all animals subjected to cruelty or neglect and to return them to a state which enables them to be responsibly re-homed.
+The ISPCA National Animal Centre, Derryglogher, based in Keenagh, Co Longford opened in 2002 and is accessible to our Inspectors from across Ireland.
+The Centre is designed to provide veterinary care and rehabilitation to all animals subjected to cruelty or neglect and to return them to a state which enables them to be responsibly re-homed.
 The National Animal Centre can house over a 100 animals in need at any one time.

-The ISPCA Victor Dowling Equine Rescue Centre is located in Mallow, Co Cork.
+The ISPCA Equine Rescue Centre is located in Mallow, Co Cork.
 Following the huge increase in cruelty calls involving horses and ponies, the decision was taken to develop a centre for the rescue and rehabilitation of all equines.
-Staff at the centre in Cork, care for many equines from the south of the country, and also collaborate closely with the equine unit in Longford.
+Staff at the Equine Centre in Cork, care for many equines from the south of the country, and also collaborate closely with the equine unit in Longford.

-The Cork and Longford Centre’s both aid the Inspectorate and support the ISPCA’s 20 Member Societies and other animal welfare organisations throughout Ireland.
+The Cork, Donegal and Longford Centres all aid the Inspectorate and support the ISPCA’s 17 Member Societies and other animal welfare organisations throughout Ireland.

 School visits to the ISPCA National Animal Centre are an integral part of our education programme, children are the key to the future of animal welfare in Ireland.